leticiaschaves/leticiaschaves/README.md

 -->
 My name's Letícia Chaves, I'm from Brazil!

-I'm formally an art educator and visual artist so I'm always looking for a way to spread knowledge in a meaningful way. :art:
+I'm formally an art educator and visual artist so I'm always looking for a way to spread knowledge in a fun and meaningful way. :art:

 🌱 I'm currently a:
 - :bar_chart: Business Intelligence & Data Science postgraduate student.